dpadGuy/R36H-dArkOS-ControlsFix/README.md

 # R36H-ControlsFix-dArkOS
 R36H-dArkOS-ControlsFix aims to bring the conventional R36H controls from ArkOS over to dArkOs.
 (This also means assigning the right hotkeys)

-For this we use R36H.sh script from DeviceType which originates from ArkOS in order to assign the right hotkeys for the R36H.
+For this we use R36H.sh script from DeviceType which originates from ArkOS in order to assign the right controls and hotkeys for the R36H.

-This should in theory also work on other consoles but i have not tested on others.
+This should in theory also work on other retro handheld consoles but i have not tried on others.

 # Install Process
 **Download the latest archive release which contains "DeviceType.zip", inside the archive you drag and drop the folder "DeviceType" inside "/roms/tools" or "EASYROMS/tools"**